Skip to content

 jac-desktop Reference#

-jac-desktop adds a Jac-native desktop build target to full-stack Jac apps.
-A desktop app is one jac nacompiled binary plus the OS's own web engine - no Rust toolchain, no PyInstaller, no separate process.
+The desktop target (historically the standalone jac-desktop plugin, now built into jaclang core) adds a Jac-native desktop build to full-stack Jac apps.
+A desktop app is one jac nacompiled binary plus a web engine - no Rust toolchain, no PyInstaller, no separate process.

-It builds the same Vite frontend that jac-client produces (the cl codespace), then compiles a native host (na) that embeds CPython to serve that bundle on a loopback port and renders it in the OS-native webview (WebKitGTK on Linux, WKWebView on macOS, WebView2 on Windows).
+It builds the same Vite frontend that the jac-client framework produces (the cl codespace), then compiles a native host (na) that embeds CPython to serve that bundle on a loopback port and renders it in either the OS-native webview (WebKitGTK on Linux, WKWebView on macOS, WebView2 on Windows) or Chromium Embedded Framework (CEF).
 The embedded interpreter is also where the sv backend runs in-process.

 Installation#